 About Author –

-Mch (NIMHANS), Advanced training in Stereotactic Radio-surgery (Brain Lab Academy – Germany).
-His expertise include frameless stereotactic neurosurgery, minimal invasive spine surgery, spine stabilization, cranial micro neurosurgery, cranio-spinal trauma, endoscopic surgery.
+MCH (NIMHANS), Advanced training in Stereotactic Radiosurgery (Brain Lab Academy - Germany).
+His expertise includes frameless stereotactic neurosurgery, minimally invasive spine surgery, spine stabilization, nerve radiofrequency ablation, cranial micro neurosurgery, cranio-spinal trauma, and endoscopic surgery.